 Uses of Predictive Analysis

-Predictive analysis is widely used in sectors such as retail, insurance, healthcare, consumer goods, e-sports etc. To learn more about predictive analysis you can Click here!
+Sectors such as retail, insurance, healthcare, consumer goods, e-sports etc. use predictive analysis to learn more about predictive analysis you can Click here!

 An example of the apt usage of predictive analysis is PayPal’s collaboration with Rapidminer (a predictive analytics service provider) to find out the intentions of top-tier customers and monitor their complaints.